mozilla-lockwise/lockbox-extension/docs/test-plan.md

 ### Exit Criteria

 * All bugs against the features have been triaged
-* All P1 and P2 bugs have been resolved fixed and verified by Product Integrity
+* All milestone features tagged as user stories and TxP have been resolved fixed and verified by Product Integrity
 * Sign off criteria have been met

 ### Acceptance Criteria